hryhorskyi/MusicPlatform/README.md

     ```
 * How it works:
     - We have two actions `pre-commit` and `pre-push`:
     -   when you execute `git commit`, call rubocop and brakeman before doing so.
     if rubocop and brakeman run with exceptions, your commit will not be executed.

     - when you execute `git push`, call bundler-leak and bundler-audit before doing so.
     if bundler-leak and bundler-audit run with exceptions, your push will not be executed.

+## Configure rails credentials

+### How to get keys from encrypted environments

+There are 4 environments with their own keys: development, test, staging and production.
+1. Open rails console for necessary environment(for instance, **rails c -e production**);
+2. **Rails.application.credentials.config** command - demonstation of all data from config/credentials/*.yml.enc file;
+3. **Rails.application.credentials.config[:secret_key_base]** command - demonstration of environment key;

+Database params from console:
+* Rails.application.credentials.config[:database_name]
+* Rails.application.credentials.config[:database_url]
+* Rails.application.credentials.config[:database_host]
+* Rails.application.credentials.config[:database_username]
+* Rails.application.credentials.config[:database_password]

+### How to add or update credentials

+You need a text editor(VIM) for next command:
+**EDITOR=vim rails credentials:edit --environment <name_of_environment>**